dlebansais/RegistryTools/README.md

 ## Requirements

-This assembly requires .NET Framework 4.8.
+This assembly requires .NET Framework 4.8 or .NET Core 3.1.